You want to monetize a blog for 2023!

-I’m able to take care of my twins, nurture and play with them, and make a sustainable income online by doing something I truly love!
+I’m able to take care of my twins, nurture and play with them, and make money by doing something I truly love!

-And, the best part about starting your blog is the potential your little blog has to make money!
+And, the best part about starting your blog is the that you can monetize a blog!

 Just think about it – when your mom was your age, there was no internet, no Pinterest, Twitter or even cell phones!

-If your mom wanted to start a business, she’d have to get a business license, fill out forms, and invest a lot of money to get it going.
+If your mom wanted to learn how to start a mom blog, she’d have to get a business license, fill out forms, and invest a lot of money to get it going.

-For only a few dollars a month you can start making money blogging and start making an impact!
+For only a few dollars a month blogging for money can start making an impact!

 I found that so amazing!